How is property divided in divorce?

 Many people wonder if divorce is automatically 50/50, but Australian law does not prescribe a fixed split.
 Instead, the courts consider factors such as the length of the relationship, each person's financial contributions, non-financial contributions, future earning capacity, childcare responsibilities, and age and health.
 This is why the answer to who gets the house in divorce, or how to divide debts after divorce, depends heavily on individual circumstances.

 Property includes the family home, investment properties, vehicles, superannuation, bank accounts, business interests, and personal items of significant value.
 Liabilities such as mortgages, loans, and credit card debts are also part of the equation.
-Understanding these elements helps people prepare for settlement discussions or court proceedings.
+These elements are part of the general framework people often encounter in settlement discussions or court proceedings.

 Key points